 Reunion Island surfer Cannelle Bulard is set to shake things up at the VISSLA Sydney Surf Pro after a few years away from the competitive arena undertaking a university degree.

 Coming off the back of an equal 3rd place finish at the Newcastle 6,000 event, Bulard is sitting in the top spot of the QS which puts her in a great position to qualify for the Championship Tour.

 Watch out for her in round 2 of the VISSLA Sydney Surf Pro as she lines up against Australians Kobie Enright and Vittoria Farmer plus German-born Rachel Presti.

 Marc Lacomare put on a clinic in small wave surfing in his round 1 heat to beat out Mihimana Braye, Mitch Coleborne and Rio Waida.
 With a relentless backhand assault that netted him a two-wave combination of 15.00 points (out of a possible 20) to progress into the top spot.

 Piper Harrison from Australia also shone in her round 1 outing, winning with a heat total of 15.43, while Barbados surfer Josh Burke was rewarded for throwing caution to the wind with his aerial attack with the highest two-wave total of the day at 15.37.

 Fresh from slotting into first place on the WSL Asia QS rankings, Ketut Agus from Indonesia was awarded a seed into all of the 6,000 and 10,000 rated events for the first half of 2019.
 The slick natural-footer then capitalised on this opportunity by moving onto round 2 after beating out more experienced competitors such as Flavio Nakagima and Rafael Teixeira from Brazil in addition to Cody Young from Hawaii.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Manly using the map below!